samuelhward/LOCUST_IO/README.md

 my_equilibrium.dump_data(output_data_format='IDS',shot=1,run=1)

-#you can set individual pieces of data with the .set() method.
-This will overwrite the default data format, which is numpy array:
+#you can set individual pieces of data with the .set() method
+#this will overwrite the default data format, which is numpy array:
 #set multiple values simultaneously
 my_equilibrium.set(nw=5,fpol=[1,2,3,4])
 #equally